20 entities 3 actions 5 events 5 causal chains 6 temporal relations

 }

-Temporal Marker: After ordering and receiving the CD-ROM
+Temporal Marker: After receiving the solicitation, before offering new services instant

 Mental State: deliberate